 It’s also important to mention that OSHA recordkeeping regulations still apply to employees working from home.
 Illnesses and injuries that occur while telecommuting can be recorded on your employer’s OSHA 300 Log.
 These incidents should be work-related and meet the criteria for OSHA recordable illnesses and injuries under 29 CFR Part 1904.2.
 With these formal tools in hand, an employee who becomes ill or is injured while performing his or her official duties in the employer’s interest, can have a much stronger case.

 Injured as a remote worker?
 Consult a Florida worker’s comp attorney

 Workers’ compensation claims involving telecommuters are complicated due to the balancing of the remote employees’ privacy rights against the employer’s responsibility to actively provide a safe work environment.
 The balancing act can lead to grey areas but an experienced Florida workers’ comp lawyer can shed more light on these issues, help you gather the necessary information to prove your injury as work-related, and build a strong insurance claim.
-If you’re a remote employee who suffered an injury during the scope of work, contact the attorneys at Scott J. Sternberg & Associates, P.A. today for a free consultation.
+If you’re a remote employee who suffered an injury during the scope of work, contact the attorneys at Sternberg / Forsythe, P.A. today for a free consultation.